The continuous spectrum of bound states in expulsive potentials: Results

-where $2L$ is the size of the integration domain, and $l$ is a characteristic scale of the inner core of the wave function.
-For $E\neq 0$, the correct asymptotic approximation takes the form of
+where $l$ is a characteristic scale of the inner core of the wave function (an exact wave function of the 1D anti-HO potential can be formally expressed in terms of the special parabolic-cylinder function \cite{ODell}).
+It follows from expression (\ref{gamma=1}) that the respective normalization integral (\ref{N1D}) slowly diverges,